seri/gettc/README.md

+# HELP WANTED Currently not able to download

+> Recently, TopCoder has changed their authentication mechanism to OAuth, and the
+> current code is no longer able to download anything.
+I will come back to this
+> when I have time, but I appreciate help.
+Basically, if you are able to request
+> a problem statement provided a username/password pair from the command line or
+> a script, please send me an email, thank you.

+# Introduction

 Download a [TopCoder](http://community.topcoder.com/tc?module=MatchList) problem, parse the examples and system tests, then finally generate a naive solution for the following languages: